Galen Framework: Advanced test automation techniques for Web Responsive applications

 Based on our internet browsing habits and the available statistics, no one is wondering that mobile devices have become the main gear for internet traffic.
 Thus, Web Responsiveness has become an important requirement when building any web application.
 Any product that wants to reach efficiently its users needs to consider all the possible devices that those users may be using.

-To properly maintain those responsive web applications, application makers allow a considerable time to run tests with every new release.
+To properly maintain those responsive web applications, application makers allow a considerable amount of time for unit testing with every new release.

 Some challenges arise from this need: